Makster04/MACHINE_LEARNING_WARMUPS/STATISTICS/UNIFORM_DISTRIBUTION.md

 f_X(x) = 0
 $$

-Therefore, the uniform PDF has the shape of a rectangle.
+Therefore, the uniform PDF has the shape of a **rectangle**.

 ---

-## 4. The height of the PDF is determined by the interval width
+# 4. The height of the PDF is determined by the interval width

-The total area underneath any probability density function must equal $1$.
+From 06, the total area underneath any probability density function must equal $1$.

 The uniform PDF is a rectangle, so: